 Three Examples of How to Apply Collaborative Learning

 - Instead of instituting a corporate re-skilling initiative for 1,000 engineers, a company could encourage each employee to set their own learning goals based on their specific aspirations and priorities for development.

 - When the company adopts a new billing software, the Customer Ops team is able to quickly create best practices and a course on how to use the software.
 Employees are able to start using the software right away.
 Customer Ops can then continue to update the course to reflect employees’ questions.

 - Instead of a sales enablement manager setting mandatory pitch-assessment modules to be completed by all reps, she could give reps the opportunity to declare where they were running into problems and propose solutions.
-Then she could create learning paths that offered the support and the guidance needed to improve.
+Then she could create learning paths that offered the support and guidance needed to improve.

 These are only five of the many learning theories out there.
-Some frameworks seem diametrically opposed, others dovetail nicely.
-At 360Learning, we’re certainly of the mind that Collaborative Learning, as a training methodology, proves the best results—we see it every day with our clients.
+Some frameworks seem diametrically opposed, while others dovetail nicely.
+At 360Learning, we’re certain of the mind that Collaborative Learning, as a training methodology, proves the best results—we see it every day with our clients.
 Pick and choose the elements that provide the best results from the different learning theories you know about—we’ve got a feeling that those that are peer-based, collaborative, interactive, and democratized will yield the best results.